Death toll from clashes at Sudan rallies climbs to 11

 The Sudan Doctors Committee, the medical arm of the Sudanese Professionals’ Association, which has spearheaded the demonstrations, confirmed the death toll.

-Authorities said late Sunday that at least seven people were killed and nearly 200 wounded, including 27 wounded by bullets during the demonstrations.
+Authorities said late Sunday that at least seven people were killed and nearly 200 wounded, including 27 injured by bullets during the demonstrations.

+U.N.
+Secretary-General Antonio Guterres called again Monday “for restraint by all sides and urgent resumption of the political talks towards the establishment of a civilian-led transitional government as soon as possible,” U.N. spokesman Stephane Dujarric said.

+The U.N. chief also called for “accountability” for any loss of life by protesters or civilians, Dujarric said.

+The U.S. Embassy issued a statement condemning the use of live ammunition against protesters Sunday, saying military authorities should be held accountable for the deaths.
+It also called for Sudan’s factions to reach agreement immediately on the formation of a civilian-led transitional government.

-The ruling military council blamed protest leaders for the deaths after they diverted the routes of their marches.
+The ruling military council blamed protest leaders for the deaths after they diverted the routes of marches.

 Lt.
-Gen. Gamal Omar, a member of the council, said in a statement that it was regrettable that the Forces for Declaration of Freedom and Change, which represents the protesters, diverted marches toward the presidential palace and the military headquarters.
+Gen. Gamal Omar, a member of the council, said in a statement it was regrettable that the Forces for Declaration of Freedom and Change, which represents the protesters, diverted marches toward the presidential palace and the military headquarters.

 He said security forces used tear gas to disperse protesters, who hurled stones at them.

-He said the paramilitary Rapid Support Forces arrested “elements” who fired at security forces in Omdurman, killing two people and wounding three RSF members.
+Omar said the paramilitary Rapid Support Forces arrested “elements” who fired at security forces in Omdurman, killing two people and wounding three RSF members.
 Omar said over two dozen security forces were wounded across the county.

 Protest leader Mohammed al-Asam said they would continue in their “revolutionary acts” till the military hands over power to civilians.